Cleaning Nail Polish Off Wood Floor

 If you’ve spilled nail polish on your finished wood floor, you’re probably going to remove part of that finish when you remove the nail polish.
-So my friends at East Valley Floors suggest that you try to remove the dried-on nail polish:
+So our friends at Rosie Certified East Valley Floors suggest that you try the following to remove the dried-on nail polish:

-Before you apply the alcohol to your spot, test it on a piece of scrap wood or on an area of your floor that’s covered by a piece of furniture, or is inside a closet or under an area rug.
+NOTE: Before you apply the alcohol to your spot, test it on a piece of scrap wood or on an area of your floor that’s covered by a piece of furniture, or is inside a closet or under an area rug.

 NOTE: Be careful not to spill the solvent on the unstained area of your floor, as it might remove the finish.

 Still no luck?
 Break out the nail-polish remover, but use a non-acetone-based brand.
-And if that still doesn’t do the trick, try an acetone-based nail polish, but be aware that it’s going to take the finish off of your floor along with the polish.
+If that still doesn’t do the trick, try an acetone-based nail polish, but be aware that it’s going to take the finish off of your floor along with the polish.
 Lacquer thinner will work much the same way.
 Control the amount of solvent used to an area no bigger than the stain itself so a minor repair doesn't turn into a major refinishing job.

 If you’re careful to dab just the polish and not the surrounding floor, you will create only a small area of damage to the floor.
 Lightly sand the unfinished area and then recoat it with an oil-based urethane, using a narrow, artist’s paint brush.